alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/Dehumidifier-v1.md

     just lets the fan run to clean the air.
 The wind strength could be controlled.
   * **0x7FFF** --- **not supported"** : the reserved special value for
     "not supported".
-If there is no supported operational mode ids, this value can be set as 0x7FFF.
+If there is no supported operational modes, this value can be set as 0x7FFF.

+Errors raised when setting this property:

+  * org.alljoyn.Error.FeatureNotAvailable --- Returend if there is no selectable
+  operational mode.
+  * org.alljoyn.Error.InvalidValue --- Returned if value is not valid.
+  * org.alljoyn.Error.SmartSpaces.NotAcceptableDueToInternalState --- Returned
+  if value is not acceptable due to internal state.
+  * org.alljoyn.Error.SmartSpaces.RemoteControlDisabled --- Returned if remote
+  control is disabled.

-#### SupportedOperationalModeIds
+#### SupportedOperationalModes

 |            |                                                                |
 |------------|----------------------------------------------------------------|